ECCC-MSC/open-data/docs/msc-data/nwp_hrdps/readme_hrdps-datamart_en.md

 * __MSC__ : Constant string indicating the Meteorological Service of Canada, source of data
 * __HRDPS__ : Constant string indicating that the data is from the High Resolution Deterministic Prediction System
 * __VAR__ : Variable type included in the file (ex: UGRD)
-* __LVLTYPE-LVL__ : Vertical level type and level value [ex: SFC for surface, EATM for the entire atmospheric column, DBS-10-20cm layer between 10 et 20cm under surface]
+* __LVLTYPE-LVL__ : Vertical level type and level value [ex: SFC for surface, EATM for the entire atmospheric column, DBS-10-20cm layer between 10 and 20cm under surface]
 * __Grille__ : Horizontal grid [RLatLon]
 * __resolution__ : 0.0225.
 Indicating resolution in degree [0.0225°(environ 2.5km)] in latitude and longitude directions
 * __P{hhh}__ : « P »  is a constant character, « hhh » is the forecast hour [000, 001, 002, ..., 024/030/042/048]